School Holiday Dates

 If your request is declined or you do not follow the correct procedure and you still take your child out of school each parent within your household may be issued with a £60 penalty notice for each child you have taken out of school.
 If a penalty notice remains unpaid after 21 days it will increase to £120.
 If after 28 days it remains unpaid you may be summonsed to appear before Magistrates to explain why your child has unauthorised school absences and you may be liable for a fine of up to £1000.

-Copies of the absence from school for exceptional circumstances request form with the information for parents, the revised referral form and the revised code of conduct are available from the school office.
+Copies of the absence from school for exceptional circumstances request form with the information for parents, the revised referral form and the revised code of conduct are attached.

 What an absence means for your child?